 14) Q: What is the definition of a composite entry and how many lifts should I include?

-A: A composite is defined as a sampling of two or more representative segments or elements that convey to a judging panel the scope, breadth, or range of an individual’s talents or of coverage of a special event.
-The elements within a composite, unless otherwise noted, are to be “as aired” with no internal edits or post-production work, such as music or special effects.
+A: Except where noted, a composite is defined as a sampling of a minimum of two and no more than five (5) representative segments or elements that convey to a judging panel the scope, breadth, or range of an individual’s talents or of coverage of a special event.
+The elements within a composite, unless otherwise noted, are to be “as aired” with no internal edits or post production work, such as music or special effects.
 Demo reels or montages are not allowed.
-One to two seconds of black between cuts, with no audio or slates, must be added to separate segments within the composite.
+One to two seconds of black between cuts, with no audio or slates must be added to separate segments within the composite.
 Unless otherwise noted, a straight lift from a long work may be included as an element of a composite, but there must be no editing of the lift.
-For program entries, a composite may only contain content from one episode of the series, not multiple installments.
+For program entries, composite may only contain content from one episode of the series, not multiple installments.

-The selected segments chosen for your composite MUST be described in the field named “description” as part of the entry form online.
+The selected segments chosen for your composite should be described in the field named “description” as part of the entry form online.

 15) Q: How many people can be listed per entry?

 A: For Categories 1 to 20, those who are most directly responsible for its production and whose position is eligible in that category (eligibility varies for each category), can be listed on an entry.
 In the category descriptions, see “(Eligible to Enter…)” for who is eligible in each category, i.e. the Producer, Reporter, etc. Please see p.
-5 under “Category Eligibility” in the 2018 Call for Entries PDF for more details and how entrants may be required to provide documentation if deemed necessary by the Emmy® Judging Committee.
+6 under “Category Eligibility” in the CALL PDF for more details and how entrants may be required to provide documentation if deemed necessary by the Emmy® Judging Committee.
 For the Craft Achievement Categories (Categories 21-28), see p.
-5 under “Category Eligibility” for details.
+6 under “Category Eligibility” for details in the CALL PDF.
 In most cases, however, for Categories 21-28, only one person should be listed.

 16) Q: I can’t submit my entry online.
 I’m having trouble.
 Can I submit it off-line?